Jaco-van-Stryp/Eduplex-High-School-Electronic-Smart-Voting-System/README.md

 # Eduplex High School Electronic Smart Voting System
-This application was developed for Eduplex Highschool
+This application was developed for Eduplex High School

 The goal of this application was to create a way where all students could come together and vote for the students they want to see become their leaders.